jhpyle/docassemble/_docs/objects.md

 the question to be asked.
 If the `.mobile_number` attribute does not exist, it will use `defendant.phone_number`.

 The method formats the phone number in [E.164] format.
-It will make use of `defendant.country` to format the phone number, since the [E.164] format contains the international [country calling code] of the phone number.
-If the `.country` attribute is not defined, `.address.country` will be tried, but if that is not defined either, the method will call [`get_country()`].
+The method accepts an optional keyword parameter `country`, which will be used to format the phone number, since the [E.164] format contains the international [country calling code] of the phone number.
+If a `country` is not provided, `defendant.country` is used, If the `.country` attribute is not defined, `.address.country` will be tried, but if that is not defined either, the method will call [`get_country()`].
 The country is expected to be a two-letter, capitalized abbreviation of a country ([ISO 3166-1 alpha-2] format).

 If a `mobile_number` attribute exists and a `uses_whatsapp` number also exists and is `True`, then [WhatsApp] will be used to send messages